 **Authors note** This posting does contain information about prior deaths and accidents that have occurred from improper misuse of infant car seats.
+The car seat information is based on 2012/2013 car seat manuals that are easily accessible through your car seats manufactures website or help-line.
 Readers discretion is advised. **

 All too often I’ve seen parents say ‘My car seat manual didn’t have anything in it about this…’ It made me stop and wonder, is this true?
 Are there certain types of infant car seats that are compatible with shopping carts so that you can safely place a infant car seat on the upper part of the cart?
 Do the manuals these parents say they are reading really not have a warning in them that tell them NOT to use their infant seats on top of carts?